|NYSE Ticker Tape 1867-1994

 not the broad (wide) tape used for news, etc. (see the images below showing the kind of ticker tape that I am interested in; The 1966 tape below is exactly 1 inch wide, but I think that the earlier tape is only 0.75 inches wide).
 Challenge: Do you know, or can you find out for me, the last day upon which stock exchange ticker tape machines were used in the U.S.?
-As of the date at the bottom of this page, I have figured out that the tickers were still running on March 31, 1994 (details and evidence below).
+As of the date at the bottom of this page, I have figured out that some genuine tickers were still running on March 31, 1994 (details and evidence below).
 When did they fall silent?
 Does anyone have a piece of genuine ticker